alpha-dragon-org/dragon-module3-sniperAnalysis/README.md

 Dragon is a browser extension that visualizes the power concentrations of any token on the Solana blockchain.
 The extension is separated into "data-modules" that produce different analyses on a token's holders.
 This initial release includes four data-modules, and the module of focus for this bounty is:

 **3. Sniper Analysis**
+- The overview of all wallets that purchased token supply either
+  - A) within 15s of the creation of its first liquidity pool, or
+  - B) within 5s of its graduation from Pump.fun to Raydium
-- An analysis of any sniped supply still holding (total active snipers, percentage of sniped supply still active, relative timestamp per snipe, etc.).
+- The specific data analyzed includes total active snipers, percentage of sniped supply still active, relative timestamp per snipe, etc.
+- The definition of a snipe will evolve from here naturally.
+If a developer wishes to alter it at this stage, we are open to the discussion.

 Soon, developers will contribute their own modules to Dragon based on what they think is important for traders to know when in the trenches.

 ---